stroemlind/artsinalta/README.md

 * Used [Autoprefixer](https://autoprefixer.github.io/) for my CSS code
 * Used this [Article](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) to fix my footer for screens size over 992px
 * I used this [css-tricks article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for writing some of my CSS code
+* The [ColoSpace](https://mycolor.space/) Website.
+Used to find the colors of the Website.

 ### Media